-The collaboration is made up of 7 mission driven organisations.
+AbilityMate is collaborating with 6 other impact-driven organisations.
 We each bring a deep set of experiences, skills, IP, networks and talent to this project.
-We are joining forces to overcome a number of significant challenges faced by children, parents and Orthotists in delivering effective ankle and foot orthotics for children with disabilities.
+We are joining forces to overcome a number of significant challenges faced by children, parents and Orthotists in delivering effective Ankle Foot Orthoses for children with disabilities.

 Every 15hrs an Australian child is born with cerebral palsy making it the most common childhood physical disability in Australia.
 Most of these children will need to wear Orthotics throughout their life.